Where can I go for advice & information?

 - Like It Is - offers advice, support and information to young people about pregnancy

-- Smoke Free and Fresh Start - NHS national and local services to assist the public in giving up smoking
+- Smoke Free - the NHS national campaign site and their local services index designed to assist the public in giving up smoking

 - I Quit - an interactive site for young people about smoking.